Sticky Guinness Glazed Ribs

 To prepare the ribs (if your butcher has not already) you must remove the thin membrane that is on the underside (bone side) of the ribs.
 You can see in the picture below how I did it.

 Score with a sharp knife down the center of the membrane.
-Then peel it away from the bones.
+Then peel it away from the bones, like the picture above.